The only Dutch book to successfully overturn a full book ban:

 Radio Televizija Srbije, the Serbian public broadcaster

-“The book quotes a Military Intelligence Service (MID) employee who in 1998 raised concerns that the photos were not misdeveloped and were being withheld.”
+“The book The Cover-up General quotes a Military Intelligence Service (MID) employee who in 1998 highlighted that the photos had not failed and were being withheld.”

-Marco Gerritsen and Simon van der Sluijs, lawyers for Mothers of Srebrenica, in their memorandum of appeal against the State of the Netherlands (2015)
+Marco Gerritsen and Simon van der Sluijs, lawyers for Mothers of Srebrenica, in their memorandum of appeal against the Dutch State (2015), about officer B.O.

 Brenno de Winter, investigative journalist, on The Cover-up General

-Source:dedoofpotgeneraal.nl/doc/leidschdagblad.png (excerpt from Dutch daily Leidsch Dagblad )
+Source:dedoofpotgeneraal.nl/doc/leidschdagblad.pdf (excerpt from the Leidsch Dagblad ) (๐ณ๐ฑ)

 “Making the film roll public immediately, with the message that it couldn’t be stopped anyway, would have been better.
 This is a farce.”

-former senior Ministry of Defence spokesperson, in a confidential conversation at Edwin Giltay’s home (2020), in the presence of third parties including a journalist
+former senior Defence spokesperson, in a confidential conversation at Edwin Giltay’s home (2020), in the presence of third parties including a journalist

 “Far more important is the lost fax with 239 names of Muslim men.”

-Prof. Joris Voorhoeve, former Minister of Defence and Professor of International Relations, in a response to Giltay’s book, about yet another missing Srebrenica evidence item—which makes the failure even graver
+prof. Joris Voorhoeve, former Minister of Defence and professor of international relations, in a response to Giltay’s book, about yet another missing piece of Srebrenica evidence, which makes the failure even graver

 Total Ban

-A unique prohibition on publication and speaking: how one spelling error triggered the total ban.
+A unique ban on publication and speaking: how one spelling mistake triggered the total prohibition.

 “A former MID employee is demanding compensation from author Edwin Giltay in summary proceedings, plus a rectification.
 ‘My client slept badly after reading the book,’ says her lawyer.
 ‘There’s not a jot of truth in it!’”